spacebeam/core/README.md

 # starcraft-sif
 This software is a tool for running StarCraft: Brood War

-an AI testbed inside a [SIF](https://github.com/hpcng/singularity) file based container image, auditable, secure, and easy to move using existing paradigms.
+inside a [SIF](https://github.com/hpcng/singularity) file based container image, auditable, secure, and easy to move using existing paradigms.

 It can download and launch C++ and Java bots or any TorchCraft bot with support for BWAPI `4.1.2, 4.2.0, 4.4.0`.